Alcester: Current attractions

 Alcester is also known for two nearby stately homes.
-To the north is Coughton Court, the family seat of the Throckmorton baronets as well as a National Trust property.
+To the north is Coughton Court, the family seat of the Throckmorton baronets and a National Trust property.
 To the south-west is Ragley Hall, the home of the Marquis of Hertford, whose gardens contain a children's adventure playground.

 Kinwarton, which is just north of Alcester, contains a church of Anglo Saxon origin and a historic dovecote, Kinwarton Dovecote, which is also a National Trust property.
 Alcester is also a significant town on the 100-mile-long Heart of England Way long-distance trail.
 Recent developments, carried out by a multi-agency partnership, include 'Roman Alcester', a museum exhibiting locally found archaeological artifacts from the 1st to 4th century.
+2024 marked the 20th anniversary of its opening.

 Annual events

 In early June, Alcester holds the Court Leet charity street market with a procession and competitions for best stall and best fancy dress.
 On the first Monday and Tuesday in October, Alcester holds an annual mop fair where amusement rides, side stalls and food booths line the High Street, Church Street and Henley Street.
 The mop fair has gradually decreased in size over a period of years, likely an external influence since the people of Alcester still flock to the streets during the two nights.

 The Alcester and Forest of Arden Food Festival is held every May and October.
 The St Nicholas Night Fair is held on 6 December each year.
 The annual duck race takes place on the 2nd Saturday in July to raise funds for the summer bunting and Christmas lights.